Fiften activists from Curitiba, Brazil have revealed today that they have been receiving constant death threats since the last week of September.

 The complaints regarding the threats will also be submitted formally to the governor of the State of Paraná, Beto Richa, asking for a meeting with the governor’s and protection.

-Complaints will also be submitted to the public prosecution service and to the federal police for investigation as there may be links with hate groups in Curitiba.
+Complaints will also be submitted to the public prosecution service and to the federal police for investigation as there may be

 A request will also be made for a public hearing to be held at the Paraná Legislative Assembly to discuss the threats and homophobia faced by the LGBT population in the state.